AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-&-Static-Assignments-(Imports-&-Roles)/README.md

 ##### Creating a new directory in the `Jenkins-Ansible` server
-This directory will be named `ansible-config-artifact, this will be created in the home directory `/home/ubuntu/ansible-config-artifact` using the command `sudo mkdir /home/ubuntu/ansible-config-artifact`.
+This directory will be named `ansible-config-artifact`, this will be created in the home directory `/home/ubuntu/ansible-config-artifact` using the command `sudo mkdir /home/ubuntu/ansible-config-artifact`.
 In this directory, we will be storing all artifacts after each build.

 ##### Granting permissions to the directory